 Accounts and Audit Arrangements

-The Accountable Body will produce accounts of the monies held on behalf of SELEP Ltd, on an annual basis,; these will be subject to External Audit.
+The Accountable Body will produce accounts of the monies held on behalf of SELEP Ltd, on an annual basis; these will be subject to External Audit.
 The Accounts will be considered by the Strategic Board and published on the SELEP Ltd website in a timely manner.

 SELEP Ltd and the Accountable Body will agree an internal audit plan each year.
 This will include a risk-based audit plan of SELEP Ltd activity that will provide assurance to the Section 151 Officer and the Accountability Board at appropriate points through the year.